Academic and Research Facilities

 STEPS Building (2010).
 This facility is the cornerstone of the new STEPS Initiative, which was founded to strengthen Lehigh’s commitment to collaboration, innovation, and scholarship in the areas of science, technology, environment, policy, and society.
 The new 137,000-square-foot building is at the corner of Packer Avenue and Vine Street on Lehigh’s Asa Packer campus.
 The building was designed to eliminate boundaries between the disciplines and features state-of-the-art teaching and research areas mingled with seminar rooms, study lounges, and faculty offices.
 The $60 million facility is the university’s first “green” building having been awarded LEED gold certification (Leadership in Energy and Environmental Design).
 It incorporates features such as heat recovery systems, a radiant-floor heating system, an abundance of natural lighting, an automated daylight harvesting system, an Energy Star roof membrane, and an 8,000-square-foot vegetated roof.
 It is home to the Earth and Environmental Sciences department and the Energy Systems Engineering institute (ESEI) and contains research labs for environmental engineering and teaching labs for biological sciences and chemistry.

 Whitaker Laboratory (1965).
 This five-story structure with an adjoining two-level classroom-auditorium section honors the memory of Martin Dewey Whitaker, university president from 1946 to 1960.
 The building serves the Department of Materials Science and Engineering and Center for Advanced Materials and Nanotechnology.
 There are laboratories for high-pressure research and reaction kinetics, nuclear studies, analog computation, process control, optoelectronics, high-temperature thermodynamics and kinetics, and fine structures and metallography.
-The Offices of Government and Community Relations and Technology Transfer are also located in the building.
+The Baker Institute for Entrepreneurship, Creativity, & Innovation is located on the first floor.

 Wilbur Powerhouse (1908).
 During most of its life, the building served as a power plant with some early engineering laboratory use.
-Renovated during the 1970s, it provided performing space for student theatrical productions, until the Zoellner Arts Center was built, and it is now the new home for student shops and project studios for the IPD (Integrated Product Development) and The Baker Institute for Entrepreneurship.
+Renovated during the 1970s, it provided performing space for student theatrical productions, until the Zoellner Arts Center was built, and it is now the new home for student shops and project studios serving as the hub of interdisciplinary programs on campus.

 Williams Hall (1903).
 This brick structure was the gift of Edward H. Williams, Jr., Class of 1875.
 Dr. Williams was a professor of mining and geology and the founder of the Tau Beta Pi engineering society.
 The building was extensively renovated and a fourth story added in 1956 following a fire.
 Summer 2015 brings a refurbished and repurposed historical Williams Hall that reinforces the integration of academic programs and student support.
 It is a global hub for the Lehigh community complete with a Global Commons, a Global Cafe, as well as departments of modern languages and literature and political science.
 Williams Hall is the university's second "green building" and attained Silver LEED certification upon completion.